In the Heights (film): Filming

 Filming began on June 3, 2019, in New York City.
 The bulk of filming was done at the intersection of 175th Street and Audubon Avenue, where STO Domingo Grocery Inc. was used as the exterior of the bodega.
 The musical number "96,000" was filmed at the Highbridge Pool featuring synchronized swimming and shot over two days with 500 extras.
 Christopher Scott, who had worked with Jon M. Chu on the YouTube series The LXD as well as the films Step Up Revolution and Step Up All In, served as choreographer.
 "Paciencia y Fe" was shot in the abandoned lower level of the Brooklyn Ninth Avenue station, which had previously been used in the film Joker (the "Joker Stairs" were also used as a filming location).
 The team had wanted to film the sequence inside the New York Transit Museum but could not as they were only allowed to use the space for the one day the museum is closed to the public.
 However, they were able to rent vintage subway cars from the museum for use in the number.
 The tunnel sequence at the end of the song was shot in the pedestrian tunnel at the 191st Street station.
 As the tunnel is a public access point for the station, the team was only given permission to close it for filming at night.
 The lights, which were rigged during the day while the tunnel was open, were initially designed to display a rainbow of light, but at the last second Chu had them changed to red, white, and blue – the colors of the Cuban, Puerto Rican, and American flags.

 The vocal performances in the film are a mix of the actors singing live on-set, pre-recorded audio, and re-recorded in the studio during post-production.
 The production team's choice to use one or the others depended on the environment of the scene and tone of the song.
 Usnavi and Vanessa's duet, "Champagne", which is one continuous shot, was recorded entirely on-set.

 The film is dedicated to the memory of Doreen Montalvo, a member of the original Broadway cast who appears in the film as one of the singers during "Breathe" and reprises her role as the Bolero singer performing "Siempre".
 Montalvo died in October 2020, after the film's postponed release date.

 Differences from the musical

-Several changes were made from the musical, which first ran in 2005, such as adding references to the Deferred Action for Childhood Arrivals (DACA) immigration policy and microaggressions, and cutting certain characters and songs.
+Several changes were made from the show, which first ran in 2005, such as adding references to the Deferred Action for Childhood Arrivals (DACA) immigration policy and microaggressions, and cutting certain characters and songs.